Pretty but toxic: Watch toddlers around these houseplants

 Yet even though nontoxic plants probably won’t make you seriously ill, they aren’t meant to be eaten and could cause stomach irritation and other unpleasant symptoms.

-Start your research on potential risks at PoisonHelp.org or on the website of your local poison control center.
+Start your research on potention risks at PoisonHelp.org or on the website of your local poison control center.
 And err on the side of caution; you’ll make Aunt Bonnie proud.

 Jessica Damiano writes regular gardening columns for The Associated Press.
 She publishes the award-winning Weekly Dirt Newsletter.
 Sign up here for weekly gardening tips and advice.